OceanCatamaran/Checklist/README.md

 How to Exit Checklist:
-- Click on the X button on the top right of the window (refer to button red highlighted in the below image).
+- Click on the X button on the top right of the window (please refer to button red highlighted in the below image).
 ![image](https://user-images.githubusercontent.com/99517213/226064505-2726b18d-e069-461d-8eaf-b571b0768c97.png)